 - Canvas is the Learning Management Tool that Brown University uses for course materials, syllabus, communication with instructors and other resources for each course.
 Your instructor may use Canvas to provide you virtual access to course-specific resources.

-- Libraries: All active students are able to access University Library resources virtually and in-person.
-To visit the Brown University Library, follow the link here.
-If you request to borrow books from the library, they can be picked up in the John D. Rockefeller, Jr. Library Lobby at 10 Prospect Street.
+- Libraries: All active students are able to access University Library resources virtually and can use library space.
+To visit the Brown University Library virtual access here.

 - Writing Center: You can make an appointment to request support with writing assignments.
-Please follow the link here for details and an appointment request form.
+Please follow the link to the Writing Center here for details and an appointment request form.

 - Instructor Office Hours: Office hours are a regular part of learning in universities.
 They are not the same as needing to meet with a teacher in high school because there is a problem.
 During office hours you can discuss course content and assignments, ask questions to expand your learning and have the opportunity to build a relationship with your instructor.
 Instructors will share their available office hours with you during the first course meeting and likely in the syllabus.
 We recommend you take advantage of these opportunities.